ariok/WRAPI/README.md

 #WRAP: WorldRefecence.com API Wrapper#
-WRAPI is an Objective-c Wrapper for [http://www.wordreference.com](Wordreference.com) Api's.
+WRAPI is an Objective-c Wrapper for [http://www.wordreference.com](Wordreference.com) Api.

 ##How to request a translation##